Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Greenfinch.

-Though abundant in the general area, Greenfinches are moderately uncommon on my land - occasional records at the feeders some winters, periodic passage birds (highest number - a flock of about 40 on 14 October 2006) and, rarely, records in the breeding season.
-More frequent in neighbouring village areas.
+Though abundant in the general area, Greenfinches are often moderately uncommon on my land - occasional records at the feeders some winters, periodic passage birds (highest number - a flock of about 40 on 14 October 2006) and, less commonly, records in the breeding season.
+Large numbers at my feeding station in April 2024, numbers climbing to over 60, birds thereafter present at the feeders through May and June.

 Siskin.